Escherichia Coli Infection

 Fluid Replacement and Monitoring

 Most people will get better in 5-10 days.
 They rarely need a specific treatment.
-Avoid medicine that stops diarrhea.
+Avoid medication that stops diarrhea.
 Drink plenty of water and fluids.
 Fluids through an IV line may be needed in cases of severe dehydration.

 Treatment for Hemolytic Uremic Syndrome (HUS)